Ethiopia: UN warns of 'disturbing' mass arrests of Tigrayans | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Police have previously denied that the arrests are ethnically motivated.
-Meanwhile, almost 200 young children have starved to death in Tigray.
+Almost 200 young children have starved to death in Tigray.

 At least 1,000 people have been detained in Ethiopia over the past week, the United Nations said on Tuesday.